Marinus Pharmaceuticals, Inc. (MRNS) Bundle

 Original location

-The company initially operated out of Connecticut before establishing its current headquarters in Radnor, Pennsylvania.
+The company was initially based in Branford, Connecticut, before later establishing its principal executive offices in Radnor, Pennsylvania.

 Founding team members